moeloubani/visidata-mcp/LLM_SETUP_GUIDE.md

 ## Notes for LLM Assistants

-1. **Keep it simple**: Just npm install + config file + restart
-2. **Focus on their specific AI app**: Only show the relevant configuration section
+1. **NO CLONING**: Users never need to clone the GitHub repository
+2. **Just npm install**: One global npm install command is all they need
+3. **Config file only**: Help them create ONE config file for their AI app
-3. **Always restart**: Emphasize the need to completely restart the AI application
+4. **Always restart**: Emphasize completely restarting the AI application
+5. **Keep it simple**: Don't mention source installation, pipx, or other methods
-4. **Test with real data**: Suggest they try with an actual CSV file they have
+6. **Test with real data**: Suggest they try with an actual CSV file they have
-5. **One step at a time**: Don't overwhelm with all the options at once